DataDog/hiring-engineers/answers.md

 I filled out the settings, and the save button wasn't clickable.
 Ah, I forgot to set the scope.
 It looks like it chooses from the tags and other host identifiers.
 I decided to choose the wild card character "\*" That should grab any host, so that this downtime applies to all hosts in the future that have this metric.
-Now I just wait for my email notification of downtime at 7pm, and I'm all done!

 One last thing I noticed, while I had the event stream open, was that my monitor also automatically notifies me when it recovers!
 I had a 5m window with no values over 0.9.
 Pretty cool.
 ![recovered](https://github.com/GuavaKhan/hiring-engineers/blob/parker-solutions-engineer/images/level3/recovered.png)

+Looks like I'm all done!
+Gotta say, Datadog is pretty sweet.
+Looking forward to hearing back from you all about how I did on the technical exercise!

 ### Bonus 3
 Both bonuses were done in the walkthrough and thinkthrough.